wichert/lingua/README.rst

   `Chameleon`_,
   `Plone <http://plone.org/>`_ and `Zope <http://www.zope.org>`_).
 * Better support for detecting format strings used in Python.
 * No direct support for C, C++, Perl, and many other languages.
-Lingua focues on languages commonly used in Python projects, although support for other languages can be added via plugins.
+Lingua focuses on languages commonly used in Python projects, although support for other languages can be added via plugins.